brettohland/ampersandsoftworks.com/content/posts/custom-formatstyles.md

 Easy.

 Also.
-Don't use `Float` or `Double` types to store currency.
+Don't use `Float` or `Double` types to store currency or initialize a Decimal.
 Their imprecision is going to lead you to be very sad.